Emergency Safe Aid – Forgotten Women

-Transactional sex involving humanitarian aid is a serious issue that violates the fundamental value of being human.
-Imagine your family in dire need of basic food aid but in order to receive this, sexual favours are requested in return from your mother, sister or even your daughters, this is the stark reality in many emergency zones.
+Transactional sex involving humanitarian aid, often referred to as "survival sex," is indeed a grave violation of human dignity and rights.
+This practice arises in situations where individuals, typically women and girls, are coerced into exchanging sex for essential resources such as food, water, shelter, or safety.
+In emergency zones, the power dynamics are starkly unbalanced, leaving those in desperate need with little to no real choice but to comply with such exploitative demands to ensure their survival and that of their families.
+Imagine a scenario where your family is in dire need of basic food but the condition for receiving this aid is to provide sexual favours from your mother, sister or even your daughters and sons, this is the disturbing reality in many emergency zones.
 Forgotten Women only allows women on the front line to deliver aid (women to women contact), this is to tackle the manipulation of vulnerable women in unsettled circumstances.

 Featured Video Play Icon